 This brush is too large and "loose", IMO, to do an adequate job at blending.
 I much prefer the MAC 217 and 222 brushes.
+It makes a good liquid concealer application/blending brush, though.

 This is one of my favorite MAC brushes.
 I actually own two of this brush!!
 I use one for concealer which does a great job at blending it in and looks so much better than using the ring finger.
 The other one I use for highlighting and blending the smokey eye look.
 LOVE this brush and it is definitely a must have!! would buy a 3rd one if I ever need to!